 Getting Started with Voog

 Right away, new users are presented with a handful of templates to choose from.
-There's only about ten options, but they're well-designed.
-The overall look and feel of the themes is rather reminiscent of a high-end fashion magazine and all sport a clean look.
+There are only about ten options, but they're well-designed.
+The overall look and feel of the themes are rather reminiscent of a high-end fashion magazine and all sport a clean look.
 While there aren't as many options available, there appears to be enough to suit a variety of business types, from brick-and-motor stores and restaurants to blogs.

 After choosing a theme, new users sign up with just an email, password and domain name (which can be changed later).

 The theme automatically sets new users up with a few sample pages that already include a few images, text boxes, and other features.
 But unlike most web builders, instead of having dummy text everywhere, Voog has empty spaces that direct users to drag text or items to that spot—so there's a bit more customization from the get-go and not as much deleting “insert-your-text-here.”